Richard Redmayne: Publications

 Redmayne was the author of several publications during his lifetime.
 The first of these was his co-authorship of Colliery Working and Management with Harrison Bulman which was acknowledged as a standard text and was reprinted several times.
 His five volume Modern Practice in Mining is a comprehensive account of the coal mining industry of his time and was written from 1908 to 1932.
 His autobiography Men, Mines and Memories was written in 1942 and his account of the war, The British Coal Mining Industry During the War was written in 1923.

 Later life

-In 1898, Redmayne married Edith Rose Richards, with whom he would father one son, John, and two daughters.
+In 1898, Redmayne married Edith Rose Richards, with whom he would father one son, John, Esq., and two daughters.

 He died, aged ninety, at his home in Little Hadham, Hertfordshire on 27 December 1955.

-His great-grandsons are the award-winning actor Eddie Redmayne and the cricketer James Redmayne.
+His great-grandsons through John's son, Richard, Esq., include the cricketer James Redmayne and the actor Eddie Redmayne.